pawol/ATU-100-EXT-YAF-2/README.md

 ![Calibration](images/Calibrate_setup.png)

 ## Programmer
-For programming a PICkit3 programmer is used.
+For programming a PICkit3 or XGecu T48 programmer is used.
 When the ATU-100 is switched off, connect it in the shown way.
 After that switch on the ATU-100.
 ![PICkit](images/PICkit.jpg)